hultberg/hbcontainer/README.md

 ## Resolving

 HbContainer uses `definitions` to define entries to be resolved by the container.
 The container can resolve any class that can be constructed with resolvable dependencies on its own.
+Resolved definitions are by default stored as weak references and can be set as singletons which will use a normal reference.

 ## Getting entries